 Broad sets of applicability.

 IoT networking has spread into nearly every aspect of life, and, as such, is a driver for economic growth, social cohesion/inclusion, and for the improvement of welfare and well-being.
 Disruptive solutions are however required to sustain this evolution.
 In this regard, explosive market growth is predicted for battery-free tags and sensors.
-AMP Communication tackles addresses the main challenges to support creation of battery-free devices via energy harvesting and thus maintenance free and sustainable networks, enabling IEEE 802.11based WLANs to strengthen its position in the market and remain at the forefront of IoT evolution.
+AMP Communication addresses the main challenges to support the creation of battery-free devices via energy harvesting and thus maintenance-

+free and sustainable networks, enabling IEEE 802.11based WLANs to strengthen its position in the market and remain at the forefront of IoT evolution.

 The AMP Communication capability enhances a WLAN network with at least the following functions: IoT device identification and sensor data transmission [1].